Cheryl D. Parks Ajamu – Founder & Chief Executive Officer

 Cheryl is the Creator and Executive Producer a diversity themed luncheon, the Multicultural Media Luncheon, held during the North American International Auto show in Detroit, Michigan (NAIAS).
 Launched in 2011, the Multicultural Media Luncheon is an Academy awards style event honoring ethnic groups for their achievements in the automotive industry; a celebrity with expertise in marketing and branding is selected as the keynote speaker.
 This event has been called the most prestigious event during NAIAS press week by industry insiders.
 She is the first African American female to produce an event during NAIAS press week in Detroit.

 Cheryl is a member of the Adcraft Club of Detroit and the Multimedia Representatives Association.
 She is an event and fundraising volunteer for Orchards Children’s Services, a foster care agency in Southfield, Michigan.
 She also mentors several young women in Michigan, Memphis, Chicago and Atlanta.
+Cheryl Parks Ajamu is one of the recipients of the 2019 University of Memphis Top Tigers Award for Outstanding Alumni.

 Keith Clinkscales, CEO of REVOLT Media & TV talks about Cheryl Parks Ajamu’s impact in the automotive industry